Luigi-Crisci/Toy-Compiler/README.md

+---
+	title: Toy Compiler
+	author:
+		- Luigi Crisci
+		- Alessio Cuccurullo
+	abstract: A compiler for the Toy language in pure Java.
+It compiles to C as Intermediate code representation, then the *Clang* compiler is used to generate machine code
+---
 # Toy language Compiler

 A simple Parser for the Toy language, made with Java CUP and JFlex.
 This implementation results in the creation of an executable file given a compliant toy file.